Harris explains in exclusive CNN interview why she’s shifted her position on key issues since her first run for president - KVIA

 In the CNN exclusive sit-down interview, Harris also said she would name a Republican to serve in her Cabinet if elected.

+She described for the first time President Joe Biden’s telephone call informing her he was planning to abandon his bid for a second term after his disastrous debate performance.
+She stopped short of saying she would alter Biden’s policy toward arm sales to Israel.

-And she brushed off her rival’s questioning of her racial identity, dismissing Donald Trump’s suggestion she “happened to turn Black” as the “same old, tired playbook.”
+And she brushed off her rival’s questioning of her racial identity, dismissing Donald Trump’s suggestion she “happened to turn Black.”

+Asked to describe her day-one objectives should she win, Harris did not list any specific steps, like signing executive actions or orders.

+Instead, she reiterated her focus on strengthening the economy: “First and foremost, one of my highest priorities is to do what we can to support and strengthen the middle class.”

 Pressed by Bash on her reversals on fracking and decriminalizing illegal border crossings, Harris sought to explain why her positions had changed.